sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 hold a pair of values that ASM will use.
 You can use this to supply your own text for Yes/No fields in the web publisher and document templates.
 The default if you don't supply a Lookup Items for a Yes/No field is 0=Yes|1=No

+The "show on new record screens" checkbox makes the field available on the new record entry screen the field is linked to.
+For example a field created which is linked to Animal-Entry will appear in the entry section when adding a new animal if the checkbox is enabled.

 The mandatory checkbox allows you to mark a field as mandatory (ie. Will not let a user save until they have supplied a value).
 Mandatory additional fields